aiyaz1/MyProject/README.md

 12) git pull origin master // It pulls all the latest to your local its always good to take all the latest before pushing the chasnges

 13) git push origin master // push your changes to remote

+14) git branch <branch-name> //Create a branch with the branch name we have specifed

+15) git checkout <branch-name> //It will switch you to the branch which you have specified

+//changes to the test branch